21+ Epic Musicals – The Full List of Shows

 Epic musicals are known for their sweeping narratives and larger-than-life plot lines, often tackling big themes like revolution, war, and personal sacrifice.
-Below, you’ll find a full list of the most iconic epic musicals to date, sorted alphabetically.
+Here’s the full list of the most iconic epic musicals to date, sorted alphabetically.

 - Large-scale narratives that often span generations or political movements